google/WebFundamentals/src/content/en/ilt/pwa/lab-integrating-web-push.md

-Note: If you have installed a service worker on localhost before, <a href="tools_for_pwa_developers.md#unregister">unregister it</a> so that it doesn't interfere with the lab.
+Note: If you have installed a service worker on localhost before, <a href="tools-for-pwa-developers#unregister">unregister it</a> so that it doesn't interfere with the lab.